Geonovum/KP-APIs/API-strategie-modules/batching/architecture.md

 Batch endpoints provide a standardized way to replace N+1 calls with just two calls: one to retrieve the initial collection and one batch request to fetch all related resources in parallel.
 This pattern reduces latency and lowers the load on both clients and servers.

+- Clients **SHOULD** use batching when multiple lookups are required at once, but continue to use singular or collection endpoints for simpler interactions.

 Batching is a performance optimization, not a replacement for singular or collection endpoints.
-Clients should use batching when multiple lookups are required at once, but continue to use singular or collection endpoints for simpler interactions.

 ## Transactionality